davrec72/clang-meta/README.md

 13. Then, build the example project.
 I recommend going through the examples in order, there is a lot of new stuff here.
 As explained in `0_reflection.hpp`, you may encounter an unexplained crash now and then -- just rebuild if you do.

-Please raise an Issue if you encounter one.
-Even better, raise one if you encountered an issue but came up with a solution to share with others.
+Please create an Issue if you encounter one.
+Even better, create one if you encountered a problem but came up with a solution to share with others.
-Also please raise even aesthetic/naming concerns if you have alternate suggestions, as those are important to address early on.

 ## Discussion